0cyn/ksuite/README.md

 These instructions are liable to change at any time pre-release

+Pass these flags to override defaults:

+`-DTHEME_BUILD=OFF` - Pass this if you don't want the theme
 `-DUI_BUILD=ON` - Build things dependent on Qt
 `-DXNU_BUILD=ON` - Build the XNU toolkit
 `-DNOTEPAD_BUILD=ON` - Build the notepad tooling
 `-DCALLGRAPH_BUILD=ON` - Build the callgraph tooling

+Without passing any of these flags, this plugin is basically just a theme and a bunch of bootstrap code for plugins.